Mini-Ranger 2 USBL – Underwater Target Tracking and Communications

 Mini-Ranger 2 is our mid-level USBL target tracking system that’s also able to support data harvesting from seabed-deployed equipment and instruments.
 The 995 m operating range is extendable to 4,000 m, and it can track up to 10 subsea targets at very fast update rates.

-With a 995 m operating range, upgradeable to 4,000 m, Mini-Ranger 2 can track up to 10 underwater targets simultaneously; including divers, towed instruments, ROVs and AUVs.
+With a 995 m operating range, upgradeable to 4,000 m, Mini-Ranger 2 can track up to 10 underwater targets simultaneously, including divers, towed instruments, ROVs and AUVs.
 Opt for the Marine Robotics software pack and it will even communicate with these targets – enabling for example, data harvesting from seafloor instrument packages using an uncrewed surface vessel (USV).
 Expected system accuracy is 1.3% of slant range.
 Need higher precision or looking for a USBL that you can use as a dynamic positioning reference?
 Then take a look at our top performing USBL, Ranger 2 Standard.

 Mini-Ranger 2 is a compact, easily installed system, so it’s the ideal choice for temporary installation on small survey vessels, as well as unmanned surface vessels (USVs).
 It’s built around the same market-leading 6G hardware and Wideband 2 digital acoustic technology you’ll find in our entire family of USBL systems – even the software is the same.